Schuylkill Navy: Current members

 Established in 1856 and located at No. 13 Boathouse Row, Undine joined the Schuylkill Navy in 1858 and is considered a founding member.
 Both the boathouse (1882–83) and the clubhouse upstream, Castle Ringstetten (1875), were designed by architect Frank Furness.
-The club is currently affiliated with the rowing teams from Penn Charter and the Baldwin School.
+The club is currently affiliated with Penn Charter and the Baldwin School.
 The club is also known for its motto "Labor ipse voluptas" (in English: Labor itself is a pleasure).